Gary-Zhigang/IDS721-Project4/README.md

 # IDS721-Project4

 This is the individual project4 for the course IDS721.
-In this project, I plan to use AWS Lambda to implement a basic serverless data engineering system that leverages an NLP technique called POS (Part-of-Speech) Tagging for its functionality.
+In this project, I used AWS Lambda to implement a basic serverless data engineering system that leverages an NLP technique called POS (Part-of-Speech) Tagging for its functionality.

 ## POS Tagging Introduction